Our current 2023-2024 intern, Addison, and Juno!

-March 20-March 27, 2023 - Applicants who have registered for the match by February 15, 2023 can reorder dietetic internship priority rankings; however, no additional internships can be added to the list.
+March 25-April 1, 2024 - Applicants who have registered for the match by February 15, 2024 can reorder dietetic internship priority rankings; however, no additional internships can be added to the list.

 The University of Maryland (UMD) uses ten diverse supervised practice rotations to provide both strong clinical and community training.
 Food Service rotations explore “food as medicine” in hospitals, Farm2School and school settings.
 UMD utilizes technology/nutrition informatics to become more efficient in practice, extend our reach to new clients/groups, and enhance our digital proficiency.
 Nutrition Informatics is the intersection of information, nutrition, and technology.
 Source: http://www.himss.org/library/nutrition-informatics.

 The University of Maryland College Park Department of Nutrition and Food Science (NFSC) sponsors a Dietetic Internship with an emphasis in Information Management and Communication/Nutrition Informatics.
 This 44-week full time program is located in the Baltimore-Washington area.
 The tuition cost is $8,550 plus personal expenses.
-The 2023-2024 class will consist of 10 selected interns.
+The 2023-2024 class will consist of up to 12 selected interns.

 The University of Maryland College Park Dietetic Internship has been granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) [formerly CADE], 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995.
 1-312-899-0040 ext.
 5400.
 Upon successful completion of the Internship program, the intern will be eligible to complete the Registration Examination sponsored by the Commission on Dietetic Registration.
 Upon successful passage of the Registration Examination, graduates receive the RD credential and are eligible to apply for licensure in Maryland, the District of Columbia and all other states.
 Licensure is mandatory for dietetics and clinical dietetics practice in Maryland and the District of Columbia.